arunkd13/arunkd13.github.io/content/blog/apcnf.md

     A big part of Fukuoka's practice is making [seed balls or pellets, which APCNF also recommends](https://www.youtube.com/watch?v=X0cxJ9shbcI).
 Getting good quantity of clay for making the pellets has been a challenge.
-I have made small quantities of clay by [extracting it from the dirt on my farm using this method](https://www.youtube.com/watch?v=ca20JkKFAcE).
+I have made small quantities of clay by [dissolving the soil from my farm in water and letting the water drip out of the solution through something like a cheese cloth](https://www.youtube.com/watch?v=ca20JkKFAcE).
 I need to find a good way to grind the processed dry clay and expriment with pelletization, atleast on a small scale.